Cadry's Kitchen

 This lentil salad is light but filling.
 It includes sun-dried tomatoes, green onions, and fresh parsley.
 Red wine vinegar and Dijon mustard give it tang & bite.

-Great for meal planning, potlucks, and picnics
+Great for meal planning & picnics

 Lentil salad is a terrific meal planning recipe, because it will last throughout the whole workweek.